department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 #### Meetings - slowest communication method
 * If your team has a question about something, ask it in a Slack channel.
-* Don't wait to organize a meeting to ask a question; this will slow your team down.
+* Don't wait to organize a meeting to ask a question; this will slow down your team.

 #### Email - least effective communication method
-* Email communications are not easily searchable or archivable.
+* Email communications aren't easily searchable or archivable.
-* Use this as a last resort for communication.
+* Use email as a last resort for communication.